-In October 2021, the Financial Accounting Standard Board ("FASB") issued ASU No. 2021-08, Business Combinations.
-This standard provides specific guidance on how to recognize and measure contract assets and contract liabilities related to revenue contracts with customers acquired in a business combination.
+In October 2021, the Financial Accounting Standard Board issued ASU No. 2021-08, Business Combinations ("ASU 2021-08").
+ASU 2021-08 provides specific guidance on how to recognize and measure contract assets and contract liabilities related to revenue contracts with customers acquired in a business combination.
 This will align the accounting for these acquired contracts to the accounting for revenue contracts originated by the acquirer and will provide more comparable information to investors and other financial statement users seeking to better understand the financial impact of these acquisitions.
-For public entities, the standard is effective for fiscal years beginning after December 15, 2022, including interim periods within those fiscal years.
-For all other entities, the standard is effective for fiscal years beginning after December 15, 2023, including interim periods within those fiscal years.
-Early adoption is permitted.
-The Company is currently evaluating the impact this guidance will have on the Company's consolidated financial statements.
+ASU 2021-08 will be effective for public entities with fiscal years beginning after December 15, 2022, and for all other entities with fiscal years beginning after December 15, 2023, with early adoption permitted.
+The Company will adopt this standard effective January 1, 2023 on a prospective basis for business combinations occurring on or after this date.
+Although this standard will not have a material impact on the Company's current consolidated financial statements, adoption could have a material impact on the accounting for future acquisitions reflected in the Company's consolidated financial statements.